heinzermch/heinzermch.github.io/_posts/2020-03-28-on-loss-functions-part-1.md

 $$ \text{softmax}(y)_i = \text{softmax}\bigg(y-\max_k(y_k)\bigg)_i$$

-This does not apply to the sigmoid function, as it also contains terms which are not exponentiated.
+This does not apply to the sigmoid function, as it contains terms which are not exponentiated.
 However it can be written in two different forms:

 $$\sigma(x) =  \frac{1}{1+\exp(-x)} = \frac{\exp(x)}{1+\exp(x)}$$